 The Swiss are fans of sorting their garbage for recycling.
 You should be aware that there are laws and obligations that differ between municipalities.

-Check with your municipality of residence (in French only): Vaud tax
+Check with your municipality of residence (in French only): Waste tax

 It may be a cliché (the famous Swiss punctuality!), but arriving on time for an apartment or room visit is essential.
 If you are unable to attend an appointment, it is important to tell the person you are visiting as far in advance as possible.